bradysheridan/ascii-animator/README.md

 -->

 ## Bugs
-- [ ] Resolve an issue where ASCII string is often not fully drawn (cuts off around halfway down y axis).
-There are two issues here:
+- [ ] Resolve an issue where ASCII string is sometimes not fully drawn (cuts off around halfway down y axis)
-        1. CanvasP5 sometimes passes 2 strings up to parent component when it should only pass one (two invocations of onSketch)
-        2. CanvasASCII state seems to be lagging one step behind

 ## Experimental
 - [ ] Detect ideal edge detection threshold range by trimming counting number of non-empty chars in render.
 For instance, could consider 50% to be the ideal ratio of empty to non-empty chars and set the edge detection threshold accordingly.